-- 7.11.4.1 Absolute deadline for TST courses.
+7.11.4.1 Absolute deadline for TST courses.
 There is an absolute deadline beyond which extensions cannot be granted, except by petition to the AD Council.
 The absolute deadline for the submission of work for courses taught in the fall trimester is November 1 of the following year; for courses taught in the spring and summer trimesters it is March 1 of the following year.
-It is expected that the absolute deadline will be rarely utilized. - 7.11.4.2 Absolute deadline for courses taken outside the TST.
+It is expected that the absolute deadline will be rarely utilized.

+7.11.4.2 Absolute deadline for courses taken outside the TST.
 A student taking a course offered by the School Graduate Studies or another entity outside the TST having an earlier absolute deadline than that defined in 7.11.4.1 is bound to that earlier deadline.
-For SGS courses SDFs are not routinely assigned and extensions cannot be granted beyond the end of the trimester following the end of the course (except, on rare occasions, with the approval of the Admissions and Programs Committee of SGS). - 7.11.4.3 Permanent incomplete.
-Where the student fails to complete the work of a course by the applicable absolute deadline (7.11.4.1 or 7.11.4.2) and a final grade has not been submitted by the professor, the college Registrar will without further notice to the student change the course report from SDF (7.11.2) to INC ("permanent incomplete"). - 7.11.5 Registration procedures for extended completion of coursework.
+For SGS courses SDFs are not routinely assigned and extensions cannot be granted beyond the end of the trimester following the end of the course (except, on rare occasions, with the approval of the Admissions and Programs Committee of SGS).

+7.11.4.3 Failure to meet deadlines.
+If a student has not submitted any outstanding coursework by an established deadline (either the course deadline, the end of the academic year, the absolute deadline or other approved extension deadlines), the professor's submitted grade shall be the actual grade earned in the course, calculated with zero assigned to any coursework that is still incomplete.
+The use of non-grade course reports, such as WDR or INC, and amendments to submitted grades in such cases, must be approved by the TST AD Director.

+7.11.5 Registration procedures for extended completion of coursework.
 A student who has taken all courses required for his or her program but has not yet completed all coursework or language requirements is not permitted to proceed to the comprehensive examination stage.
 Such a student, during the time she or he is continuing work on the requirements of the course stage, will be registered at the beginning of each academic session with the course placeholder code TSZ7777YY "Research".
 The student cannot enter this placeholder code directly in the ROSI registration system; registration must be done by the registrar of his or her college of registration.